The Tactical Adaptive Strategies Explained

 It requires just a few minutes each month to rebalance the portfolio using the monthly Rebalance Notice.

-The chart shows back tested results for the Full Market Cycle beginning with the Bear Market in September 2007 and continuing through the most recent month.
+The chart and table shows back tested results for two full Full Market Cycles including the 2000-2002, 2007-2009, and 2020 bear markets and continuing through the most recent month.
 Dividends are included.
 The table, also produced by the Tactical Model, shows month by month and annual returns together with summary statistics.
+Tables are also included for the benchmark S&P 500 and Vanguard Balanced Index Fund.

-What makes this Strategy well worth the annual subscription price?
+What makes our strategies well worth the annual subscription price?

 I have tested many thousands of tactical strategies and, in every case, my first focus has been on drawdowns, then returns.

-The strategies which have resulted from this discipline are strategies in which I have confidence sharing with our family and subscribers.
+The strategies which have resulted from this discipline are strategies in which I have confidence sharing with my family and with my subscribers.

 One strategy does not fit all markets.

-The integration of our Market Conditions Model, condition-specific fund baskets, and Tactical Model yields a strategy combination which is designed to navigate the full spectrum of market conditions.
+The integration of our Market Conditions Model, condition-specific fund baskets, and Tactical Model yields strategy combinations which are designed to navigate the full spectrum of market conditions.

 Selection & Allocation